CityOfNewYork/nyco-wp-boilerplate/README.md

 - [ ] Configure `wp-config.php` to use `.env` variables
 - [x] Set up `wp-cli` to manage users and plugins on initilization of the wordpress image
 - [ ] SSL Configuration
+- [ ] The nginx image doesn't seem to work on the first initialization but when restart it will.
+Need to debug